vthorsteinsson/GoSkrafl/README.md

 management, move validation, scoring, word and cross-word checks, as well as **robot players**.

-The robot players make good use of Go's **goroutines** to evaluate all valid moves concurrently, employing all available processor cores for **parallel execution** of multiple worker threads.
+The robot players make good use of Go's **goroutines** to discover valid moves concurrently, employing all available processor cores for **parallel execution** of multiple worker threads.
 This, coupled with Go's compilation to native machine code, and its efficient memory management, makes GoSkrafl quite fast.
-(As an order of magnitude, it runs at approximately **25 simulated TWL06 games per second** on a quad-core Intel i7-4400 processor @ 3.4 GHz, or about 40 milliseconds per game.)
+(As an order of magnitude, it runs at over **25 simulated TWL06 games per second** on a quad-core Intel i7-4400 processor @ 3.4 GHz, or less than 40 milliseconds per game.)

 The design and code of GoSkrafl borrow heavily from a battle-hardened [SCRABBLE(tm) engine in Python](https://github.com/vthorsteinsson/Netskrafl)